-The Company's most recently filed actuarial valuations for funding purposes for its Canadian registered defined benefit pension plans conducted as at December 31, 2019 indicated a funding excess on a going concern basis of approximately \$3.5 billion and a funding excess on a solvency basis of approximately \$0.6 billion, calculated using the three-year average of the plans' hypothetical wind-up ratio in accordance with the Pension Benefit Standards Regulations, 1985.
+The Company's most recently filed actuarial valuations for funding purposes for its Canadian registered defined benefit pension plans conducted as at December 31, 2020 indicated a funding excess on a going concern basis of approximately \$3.4 billion and a funding excess on a solvency basis of approximately \$0.4 billion, calculated using the three-year average of the plans' hypothetical wind-up ratio in accordance with the Pension Benefit Standards Regulations, 1985.
 The federal pension legislation requires funding deficits, if any, to be paid over a number of years, as calculated under current pension regulations.
 Alternatively, a letter of credit can be subscribed to fulfill required solvency deficit payments.

-The Company's next actuarial valuations for funding purposes for its Canadian registered defined benefit pension plans required as at December 31, 2020 will be performed in 2021.
-These actuarial valuations are expected to identify a funding excess on a going concern basis of approximately \$3.4 billion, while on a solvency basis a funding excess of approximately \$0.5 billion is expected.
-Based on the anticipated results of these valuations, the Company expects to make total cash contributions of approximately \$135 million for all of the Company's pension plans in 2021.
-As at February 1, 2021 the Company had contributed \$64 million to its defined benefit pension plans for 2021.
+The Company's next actuarial valuations for funding purposes for its Canadian registered defined benefit pension plans required as at December 31, 2021 will be performed in 2022.
+These actuarial valuations are expected to identify a funding excess on a going concern basis of approximately \$3.9 billion, while on a solvency basis a funding excess of approximately \$1.1 billion is expected.
+Based on the anticipated results of these valuations, the CN Pension Plan is expected to be fully funded and at a level such that the Company would be prohibited from making contributions to the CN Pension Plan once the actuarial valuation report is filed in 2022.
+As such, the Company expects to make total cash contributions of approximately \$70 million for all of the Company's pension plans in 2022.
+As at February 1, 2022 the Company had contributed \$20 million to its defined benefit pension plans for 2022.